octobercms/docs/markup-tag-component.md

 <a name="variables"></a>
 ## Variables

-Some components support [passing variables](../cms/components#variables) at the render time:
+Some components support [passing variables](../cms/components#variables) at render time:

     {% component "blogPosts" postsPerPage="5" %}